Crete travel guide & 25 photos to feed your wanderlust

 The Venetian harbor of Chania

 Of all the towns I’ve seen in Crete, Chania is the most beautiful one.
-While the modern part of the town is not something unique, the area around the Venetian harbor and the Old City of Chania are both stunning.
-The atmosphere is vibrant, and walking toward the lighthouse and being next to the water, is definitely a remarkable experience.
+While the modern part of the town is not something unique, the area around the Venetian harbor and the Old City of Chania is stunning.
+The atmosphere is vibrant, and walking toward the lighthouse and being next to the water is definitely a remarkable experience.

 Despite being a relatively small city, Chania is lively around the clock.
-The Venetian harbor also has lots of restaurants and cafes.
+The Venetian harbor also features numerous restaurants and cafes.
 The ones straight at the port are the most tourist-oriented.
 In the travel guide section of this post, you will find more info about the best places to eat and drink in Chania.

 The beaches of Crete